 Marmaris Istanbul Day Trip begins with a scheduled pick up.
 Our driver will drive you from your respective lodging in Marmaris to the airport.
 Our flight from Dalaman Airport to Istanbul lasts for approximately 45 minutes and the tickets are included in the primary price.

-The first places we will visit in Marmaris Istanbul Day Trip is the famous Blue Mosque.
+Blue Mosque: The first places we will visit in Marmaris Istanbul Day Trip is the famous Blue Mosque.
 This beautiful mosque is also called the Sultan Ahmed Mosque and it is one of the most stunning Ottoman mosques in the whole country.
 The making of this majestic mosque was instructed by Sultan Ahmet l.
 The mosque was made to fit the strength of the Hagia Sophia, which is situated across Sultanahmet Square, so it faces the Blue Mosque.
-The Mosque includes the main dome with four smaller semi-domes around it, and four supporting pillars called the “elephant foot”.

 The gorgeous interior of the Blue Mosque is embellished with more than 20,000 handmade blue tiles, which have numerous decorative details such as roses, lilies, tulips, carnations and more.
 The mosque’ interior is even more mesmerizing because it has 260 windows that perfectly illuminate the already lovely space.
-This fascinating mosque is also a working mosque, so it is closed for tourist-visits while the prayer lasts.
 We also urge all of our guests to dress respectively.
 If, however someone forgets, shawls and other similar garments will be provided at the entrance.

 Topkapi Palace is now a renowned museum, in fact it is the most visited museum in the whole country.
 Every year some three million people come to see this great Palace.
 Things such as the famous 86 carat, Spoonmaker’s Diamond, are always interesting.
 This marvelous diamond is the fifth biggest diamond in the whole world, and the story of its strange name is now legendary.
 Apparently, the fisherman who discovered it thought it was just glass, so he exchanged it at the jewelry market for three spoons.
 That is how this gem got its name – the Spoonmaker’s Diamond.